tanglong3bf/ElasticSearchClient/README.md

 ElasticSearchClient is a [Drogon](https://github.com/drogonframework/drogon.git) plugin that can interact with the ElasticSearch server in a more concise way.

+# Requirements

+- ElasticSearch v6.8 (Only this version has been tested)

 # HowToUse

 ## Install